mlswg/mls-protocol/draft-ietf-mls-protocol.md

     which this node has a private key
   * Decrypt the secret value for the parent of the copath node using the private key from the resolution node
-  * Compute secret values for ancestors of that node by hashing the decrypted secret
+  * Derive secret values for ancestors of that node using the KDF keyed with the decrypted secret
 2. Merge the updated secrets into the tree
   * Replace the public keys for nodes on the direct path with the